PlumpMath/piotr-yuxuan.github.io/_topics/efficient-way-to-learn-chinese/implementation-design.md

  * Finally, we can add another grammar, at an higher level than previous ones.
 Such high-order grammar will be real Chinese grammar, for example used <small>NLP</small>.

 Reading « Introduction to Automata Theory, Languages, and Computations » from H<small>OPPCROFT</small>, M<small>OTWANI</small> and U<small>LLMAN</small> may seem just academic duty but I surely will benefit from all this theory so I must keep on! ~

+### Overcoming Java flaws

+The JVM comes with a big flaw: character are encoded in 16 bits.
+This means only the BMP can be directly addressed and semalessly used.
+To overcome this painful limitation, we provide several functions to escape Chinese characters.
+It's pretty straightforward but one have to keep in mind we must be able to use explicit characters like 𠆢 (which doesn't belong to the BMP), escaped explicit characters (𠆢 becomes &U+201A2;) and escaped CDP characters (like &CDP-8C42;).
+Basically, it will change the way letters are defined in the grammar definitions and all functions will natively assume they have to deal with espaced characters.
+Functions with side-effect will allow us to get back to the « real Chinese » world and the few remaining limitation will be the font to display glyphs.

+### Code architecture

+Namespaces.

+## About purity

+I believe I should try to keep namespace perfectly pure, I mean functions impurity may only come from within the same namespace.
+Perhaps I'm wrong but I feel this is a good tradeoff as this allows to use vars just like immutable writing shortcuts.